 Local names of Gros Michel in the banana cultivar checklist.

-The long and bare rachis hangs vertically and is distinctively curved below the bunch.
+The long and bare peduncle hangs vertically and is distinctively curved below the bunch.
 The fruit is long (18-23 cm) and straight for most of its length.
 The fruit apex is slightly tapered.

 'Gros Michel' is susceptible to race 1 strains of Fusarium oxysporum f. sp. cubense.

 - Figue Pomme